 After making the move to Jekyll, one thing I lost was the ability to generate machine-readable representations of content.
-That may sound trivial, but it’s actually not considering the RESTful direction we’re heading, and is crucial if you want to manipulate content on the front-end (e.g., Backbone ).
-The idea being, for any post or page, if you simply replace the final
+That may sound trivial, but it’s actually not considering the RESTful direction we’re heading, and is crucial to manipulate content on the frontend (for example,

 .json, you should get an API.

 I had previously written a short Jekyll plugin to generate JSON representations of posts, but GitHub Pages (where this site is hosted), doesn’t allow plugins for security reasons.
 Enter JekyllBot.
 JekyllBot lives on a (free) Heroku instance, and following any push to GitHub, silently generates JSON files for each post, pushing the changes back to GitHub.
 No need to do a thing.
-This allows you to continue to use web-based editors like Prose, and alleviates the need to ever touch the command line.
+This allows you to continue to use web-based editors like Prose, and alleviates the need to ever touch the command-line.

 How does it work?
 I added my Heroku instance as a post-receive hook in the repository’s settings page, and have JekyllBot running within Sinatra to listen for the payload.
-After a push, it simply runs Jekyll (with the plugin), commits to git, and pushes the repo back to GitHub if there are any changes.
+After a push, it simply runs Jekyll (with the plugin), commits to git, and pushes the repository back to GitHub if there are any changes.
 The secret lies in the JSON generating plugin, which places the resulting files in the source directory (rather than

 _site), allowing the files to be tracked by git, and thus silently passed through as static files by GitHub’s Pages servers when the site is built.